Great auk: Names

-According to Homer Hickam's memoir, Rocket Boys, and its film production, October Sky, the early rockets he and his friends built, ironically were named "Auk".
+According to Homer Hickam's memoir, Rocket Boys, and its film production, October Sky, the early rockets he and his friends built, were named "Auk".

 A cigarette company, the British Great Auk Cigarettes, was named after this bird.

 Fine arts

-Walton Ford, the American painter, has featured great auks in two paintings: "The Witch of St. Kilda" and "Funk Island".
+Walton Ford, the American painter, has featured great auks in two paintings: The Witch of St. Kilda and Funk Island.
+Replica skins and eggs were made and sold in the 1920s for collectors.

-The English painter and writer Errol Fuller produced "Last Stand" for his monograph on the species.
+The English painter and writer Errol Fuller produced Last Stand for his monograph on the species.

 The great auk also appeared on one stamp in a set of five depicting extinct birds issued by Cuba in 1974.